multimediaeval/multimediaeval.github.io/_editions/2025/tasks/medico.md

 #### Data

-The dataset for Medico 2025, Kvasir-VQA, is a text-image pair gastrointestinal (GI) tract dataset built upon the HyperKvasir and Kvasir-Instrument datasets, now enhanced with question-and-answer annotations.
+The dataset for Medico 2025, Kvasir-VQA [1], is a text-image pair gastrointestinal (GI) tract dataset built upon the HyperKvasir and Kvasir-Instrument datasets, now enhanced with question-and-answer annotations.
 It is specifically designed to support Visual Question Answering (VQA) tasks and other multimodal AI applications in GI diagnostics.
 The dataset includes 6,500 annotated GI images, spanning a range of conditions and medical instruments used in procedures.

 Annotations in Kvasir-VQA were developed with input from medical professionals and include six key types of questions:
 * Yes/No Questions